checkly/docs.checklyhq.com/site/content/docs/multistep-checks/_index.md

 ### Structuring a Multistep check

 To preserve test isolation and provide a structured report view of Multistep checks, Checkly relies on Playwright's [test.step](https://playwright.dev/docs/api/class-test#test-step) method.
-Your multistep test can have several test steps.
+Your Multistep test can have several test steps.

 **API requests and assertions in the same test step will be presented under the same node in the reporting structure.**